SpaceVim/SpaceVim/docs/_posts/2020-11-28-use-vim-as-a-nim-ide.md

 ### code running

-The default code running key binding is `SPC l r`.
-It will run `nim -M current_file` asynchronously.
+The key binding for running current file is `SPC l r `, it will run `nim c -r current_file` asynchronously.
 And the stdout will be shown on a runner buffer.

 ![nim-runner](https://user-images.githubusercontent.com/13142418/95334765-1a7d1180-08e1-11eb-8c78-9a87d61d3d63.png)